Odd Hours: Plot summary

-After leaving the monastery in the previous book, Odd found a place to stay in Magic Beach with a retired actor.
+After leaving the monastery in the previous book, Odd found a place to stay in Magic Beach with a retired actor, Lawrence Hutchison, Hutch to his friends.
 While out for a walk one morning, he finds a woman whom he had been seeing in his dreams; a young, pregnant woman who calls herself Annamaria.
 After being assaulted and nearly killed by a large man with two henchmen in tow, Odd is separated from Annamaria, though he uses his psychic magnetism to find her.
 Once he finds her they decide they need to leave immediately, but while making preparations to do so they hear a car door slam.
 They manage to find a spot to hide until after the men who had been chasing them leave.
 With the men now gone, Odd and Annamaria set out walking.
 On their walk, they encounter a large pack of coyotes that Annamaria somehow persuades to leave.

-After leaving Annamaria with a trusted friend, Odd flees to a local church where he is subsequently turned over to the sheriff of Magic Beach, but not before he hides his ID in a church pew.
+After leaving Annamaria with a trusted friend, Odd tries to find the man that assaulted him on the beach, only to find him and an unknown woman dead.
+As he flees police, he encounters a new companion in a Golden Retriever that accompanies him to a local church, where he is subsequently turned over to the sheriff of Magic Beach, but not before he hides his ID in a church pew.
 The sheriff, a man who seems to have many personalities, believes Odd is a government agent who has come to spy on his operation: the delivery and shipment of multiple nuclear weapons to terrorist groups inside the US via the Magic Beach harbor.

 Odd manages to convince the Sheriff that he is a government experiment gone wrong and that he is willing to be bribed in order to look the other way.
 While the sheriff is setting up a transaction to buy his loyalty Odd manages to enrage the spirit of Frank Sinatra, who began accompanying him after the departure of Elvis.
 The rage caused by his spirit creates a violent whirlwind, and in the confusion Odd is able to escape from the police department.